yearn/yearn-vaults-v3/TECH_SPEC.md

 When a debt re-balance is triggered, the Vault will cap the new target debt to this number (max_debt)

 #### Setting the deposit limit
-The DEPOSIT_LIMIT_MANAGER is in charge of setting the deposit_limit or a deposit_limit_module for the vault
+The DEPOSIT_LIMIT_MANAGER is in charge of setting the deposit_limit or a deposit_hook for the vault

 On deployment deposit_limit defaults to 0 and will need to be increased to make the vault functional

-The deposit_limit will have to be set to MAX_UINT256 in order to set a deposit_limit_module, and the module will have to be address 0 to adjust the deposit_limit.
+The deposit_limit will have to be set to MAX_UINT256 in order to set a deposit_hook, and the hook will have to be address 0 to adjust the deposit_limit.
 Or the DEPOSIT_LIMIT_MANAGER can use the option `override` flags to do this in one step.

-#### Setting the withdraw limit module
+#### Setting the withdraw hook
-The WITHDRAW_LIMIT_MANAGER is in charge of setting the withdraw_limit_module for the vault
+The WITHDRAW_LIMIT_MANAGER is in charge of setting the withdraw_hook for the vault

 The vaults default withdraw limit is calculated based on the liquidity of its strategies.
-Setting a withdraw limit module will override this functionality.
+Setting a withdraw hook will override this functionality.

 #### Setting minimum idle funds
 The MINIMUM_IDLE_MANAGER can specify how many funds the vault should try to have reserved to serve withdrawal requests